-Another example comes from Uruguay.
-For 70 years, a provision of the Uruguayan constitution that allowed a public referendum to overturn parliamentary legislation had never been used.
-The Uruguayan human rights community dusted off this provision and collected petitions from 25 percent of eligible voters to try to overturn the impunity of those who tortured and killed citizens during the dictatorship.
-Although the referendum failed by a narrow margin, the Uruguayan population learned a new way of doing politics; the referendum was used eight more times in the next 12 years.
+Another example comes from Uruguay: A provision of the Uruguayan constitution that allowed a public referendum to overturn parliamentary legislation had never been used in 70 years.
+The Uruguayan human rights community dusted off this provision and collected petitions from 30 percent of eligible voters to try to overturn the impunity of those who tortured and killed citizens during the dictatorship.
+Although the referendum then failed by a narrow margin, the Uruguayan population learned a new way of doing politics; the referendum was used eight more times in the next 12 years.

-Tactics are the training systems for engaging participants and allies in the organization's work.
+6. Tactics are the training systems for engaging participants and allies in the organization's work.

 Some tactics may be short-term (such as a march), some longer-term (such as a boycott).
 But as systems of acting, all of them require planning, coordination and direction.
-They create opportunities for many citizens to be involved, to learn and to become more committed to the work of the organization or campaign.
-Involvement on a tactical level is an excellent training ground for younger or newer staff and volunteers.
+They create opportunities for many other citizens to be involved, to learn and to become more committed to the work of the organization or campaign.
+Involvement on a tactical level is excellent training ground for younger or newer staff and volunteers.

-When CVT first proposed introducing the Torture Victims Relief Act2 in the U.S. Congress (a legislative tactic), we used the opportunity to engage other human rights organizations, the religious community and other potential allies.
-Through their engagement, they became more knowledgeable about the work of torture treatment programs and the experiences of survivors and began to incorporate our understanding of torture into their language.
+When CVT first proposed introducing the Torture Victims Relief Act in the U.S. Congress (a legislative tactic), we used the opportunity to engage other human rights organizations, the religious community and other potential allies.
+Through their engagement, they became more knowledgeable about the work of torture treatment programs and began to incorporate our understanding of torture into their language.

 Tactical innovation is critical to the successful implementation of human rights around the globe.
-By expanding our thinking both tactically and strategically, the human rights community has the opportunity to be more effective.
-In summary:
+By expanding our thinking both tactically and strategically the human rights community has the opportunity to be more effective.
+In summary,

-- 1 A narrow range of tactics leads to narrow constituencies; a broader range of tactics appeals to, and involves, broader constituencies. - 2 An over-reliance on any single tactic leads to its application in the wrong circumstances and to missed opportunities to expand strategic targets; flexible tactical thinking creates the opportunity for refined strategic targeting. - 3 An overused tactic encourages the adversary to systematize a response and makes it easier for adversaries to defend their position; tactical flexibility creates surprise and learning.
+- 1. A narrow range of tactics leads to narrow constituencies; a broader range of tactics appeals to, and involves, broader constituencies. - 2.
+An over-reliance on any single tactic leads to applying it in the wrong circumstances and missed opportunities to expand the strategic targets of action; flexible tactical thinking creates the opportunity for refined strategic targeting. - 3.
+An overused tactic encourages the adversary to systematize a response and makes it easier for adversaries to defend their position; tactical flexibility creates surprise and learning.

 We do not intend this workbook to be a "cookbook" for creating strategies or to promote any particular set of tactics.
-Tactical choices must be influenced by a group's capacities, its tolerance for risk, its analysis of the adversary or adversarial conditions and the context in which the tactics will be used.
+The capacities of a group, tolerance for risk, analysis of the adversary or adversarial conditions and the context in which the tactics will be used will all influence these choices.

-We instead hope to inspire human rights practitioners to think strategically and to increase their own vocabulary of tactics, presenting a small glimpse of the scope of innovative work being done around the world.
+Instead we hope to inspire human rights practitioners to think strategically and to increase their own vocabulary of tactics by presenting a small glimpse of the scope of innovative work being done around the world.
 And we challenge ourselves, within governments and human rights institutions, to invest in the development of new strategic tools that will enable us to work together more effectively.